pantheon-systems/documentation/source/content/guides/platform-considerations/01-introduction.md

 anchorid: platform-considerations
 ---

-This guide features common platform considerations, derived from Pantheon's distributed nature.
-We update the content here frequently to document improvements and limitations.
+This guide features common platform considerations specific to Pantheon's distributed nature.
+We update the content here frequently with platform improvements and limitations.

 ## Browser Support for Pantheon's Dashboard

-In an effort to maintain platform security measures and to focus internal development and engineering work, the Pantheon Dashboard supports the following browsers:
+The Pantheon Dashboard supports the following browsers to maintain platform security measures and to focus internal development and engineering work:

 +------------------------+--------+---------+-------+------+---------------------+
 |                        | Chrome | Firefox | Opera | Edge | Safari              |